bridgetb98/Alios-Reawakened/0 Alios/Flamekin.md

 # Anatomy & Morphology

 Flamekin have a gelatine body that glows in a multitude of colors, depending on race.
 The vulnerable body has an outer slate shell.
-It is a cultural practice to remove parts of this shell for aesthetic reasons.^[see:" [[Flamekin Engraving]]] They have [[Elves|Elven]] body types, but are taller than the average [[Elves|Elf]]-based species.
+It is a cultural practice to remove parts of this shell for aesthetic reasons.^[see: [[Flamekin Engraving]]] They have [[Elves|Elven]] body types, but are taller than the average [[Elves|Elf]]-based species.

 Dissection has provided the following information:
 - The species is a silicate lifeform.